Digya053/fetch_rewards_coding_assessment/README.md

 # fetch_rewards_coding_assessment
-This program calculates the equally-spaced pixel coordinate values to be displayed on a 2D surface given the dimensions of the image and its corner points.
+This program calculates the equally-spaced pixel coordinate values to be displayed on a 2D surface given the dimension of the image and its corner points.

 # Running the program: